BaseCampCoding/hello-js-sturdivant/3-Strings/readme.md

 ## Task 3: Get the Last Letter of a Line

 - For the back door, you must respond with the last letter of the line (ignoring any whitespace at the beginning or end).
-- **Declare a variable named `backDoorLetter` that contains the last letter (not whitespace) of a given line.**
+- **Declare a variable named `backDoorLetter` that contains the last letter (not whitespace) of the given line.**
+- **Reins and harness**
 - The variable should be set using another variable named `lineWithWhitespace`, which holds the current line (possibly with spaces).

 ## Task 4: Make a Polite Back Door Password

-- For the back door password, capitalize the word like in Task 2, but also add `, please` to the end.
+- For the back door password, capitalize the word 'horse' like in Task 2, but also add `, please` to the end.
 - **Declare a variable named `backDoorPassword` that contains the polite, capitalized version of the word.**
 - The variable should be set using another variable named `backDoorWord`, which holds the combined letters.